MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 Module (Ivy) repository
 ~~~~~~~~~~~~~~~~~~~~~~~

-An module (Ivy) repository provides the modules required to build MicroEJ
+A module (Ivy) repository provides the modules required to build
-Platforms and MicroEJ Applications.
+MicroEJ Platforms and MicroEJ Applications.

 * The MicroEJ Central Repository is an online repository of software
   artifacts (libraries, tools, …), see